catlinman/comrelay/README.md

 ## Security ##

-It is advised to bind the server to localhost as to better handle access to paths such as the admin route which is used for Comrelay to interact with a running server.
-To do, this another web server such as nginx must proxy pass outside connections while restricting access to the admin routes.
+It is advised to bind the server to localhost as to better handle access to paths such as the *system* route which is used for Comrelay to interact with a running server.
+To do this, another web server such as nginx must proxy pass outside connections while restricting access to the *system* routes.

 An example template configuration file can be found in the nginx directory of this repository.